Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Cleaning and Curation

-Personally Identifiable Information (PII), which is any information that can be used to distinguish or trace an individual’s identity, is protected under legislation such as GDPR.
-Consequently, the new reguations put restrictions on LLM training data.
-In an analysis of large open datasets, there is a staggering amount of personal data in widely used datasets, \textit{e.g.}, large quantities of phone numbers in RedPajama, email addresses in S2ORC and peS2o, and IP addresses in the Stack~\citep{elazar2024whats}.

-To identify and replace PII, we use Microsoft's Presidio\footnote{\url{https://microsoft.github.io/presidio/ }}, an open-source state-of-the-art tool.
+\textbf{PII Removal.~~} Personally Identifiable Information (PII), i.e., any information that can be used to distinguish or trace an individual’s identity, is protected under legislation such as GDPR.
+Consequently, the new regulations put restrictions on LLM training data.
+In large open datasets, there is a staggering amount of personal data in widely used datasets, e.g., large quantities of phone numbers in RedPajama, email addresses in S2ORC and peS2o, and IP addresses in the Stack~\citep{elazar2024whats}.
+To identify and replace PII, we use Microsoft's Presidio \citep{mendels2018presidio}, an open-source state-of-the-art tool.
+With Presidio, we filtered out phone numbers, email addresses, IBANs, IP addresses, and URLs.
 With the base settings, Presidio identified on average 55-60\% of texts that included phone numbers due to different possible number formats.
 By applying custom regular expression patterns that include most phone numbers, we increased this accuracy to 85\%.
 Typical methods of handling PII include removing it, replacing it with tags, and partial anonymization.
 These transformations substantially alter the format of PII, which could undermine the model’s understanding of the text or interfere with its ability to process text with real PII.
-Instead, we replace PII with fictuous but realistic values.
+Instead, we replace PII with fictitious but realistic values.